Kaiserslautern Hauptbahnhof: History

 Kaiserslautern Hauptbahnhof was opened in 1848 along with the Homburg–Kaiserslautern section of the Palatine Ludwig Railway.
 The Palatine Ludwig Railway is still the most important line serving the station.

 On 16 May 1871 the Alsenz Valley Railway was completed from Bad Münster to Hochspeyer; its trains ran into Kaiserslautern.
 To shorten the route for long-distance traffic, a line was opened on 15 May 1875 between Kaiserslautern and Enkenbach (at the closest point on the Alsenz Valley Railway), allowing trains to run between Kaiserslautern, Bad Kreuznach and the Ruhr and between Kaiserslautern, Worms and Frankfurt without having to pass through Hochspeyer.

 It received a new entrance building in 1879.
 The Lauter Valley Railway was opened on 15 November 1883 between Kaiserslautern and Lauterecken-Grumbach.
 In 1913 the Kaiserslautern–Waldfischbach line opened, completing the Biebermühl Railway to Pirmasens.

 The second station building was badly damaged in the Second World War and demolished after the war.
 The current station building was completed in the early 1950s.
 It was rebuilt in 2003.

 Connections

-There are the following long-distance and local transport connections:
+In the 2026 timetable, the following services stop at the station: